paulveillard/cybersecurity-devops/README.md

 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources.

 ## `What is DevOps`
+- [DevOps](https://learn.microsoft.com/en-us/devops/what-is-devops) combines development (Dev) and operations (Ops) to unite people, process, and technology in application planning, development, delivery, and operations.
+DevOps enables coordination and collaboration between formerly siloed roles like development, IT operations, quality engineering, and security.

+- Teams adopt DevOps culture, practices, and tools to increase confidence in the applications they build, respond better to customer needs, and achieve business goals faster.
+DevOps helps teams continually provide value to customers by producing better, more reliable products.
+> In its broadest meaning, DevOps is a philosophy that promotes better communication and collaboration between these teams -- and others -- in an organization.

 ## `Table of Contents`